NCPP/ocgis/doc/parallel.rst

 OpenClimateGIS operations may be run in parallel using MPI provided ``mpi4py`` is installed.
 By default, data is distributed across a single spatial dimension.
 Dimensions are distributed (local bounds calculation) using the :class:`~ocgis.vmachine.mpi.OcgDist` class.
 Parallel execution is controlled by the :class:`~ocgis.OcgVM`.

 All OpenClimateGIS operations are implemented in parallel with minimal inter-process communication.
-All `writes` are performed synchronously until suitable asynchronous IO packages are available for Python.
+Data `writes` are performed synchronously with the exception of netCDF which supports asynchronous writes provided the library is built appropriately (see the netCDF4-python `Dataset documentation <http://unidata.github.io/netcdf4-python/#netCDF4.Dataset>`_ for additional information).
 OpenClimateGIS's parallelism handles extra ranks before and after subsetting through support for empty objects.
 Extra ranks following a subset are handled using subcommunicators by the :class:`~ocgis.OcgVM`.

 For a standard OpenClimateGIS operations script, the script should be executed using ``mpirun``: